With the "Lied.Labs", the Liedzentrum dares to experiment: new forms, unusual locations, surprising combinations, and boundary dissolving.

 Just like photos, songs are able to open the window to a distant moment.
 In the staged Lied.Lab "DIA_LOG", slides are placed in a new context with songs by Mendelssohn, Ives or Wolfgang Rihm.
 They come from Heidelberg citizens and show the key moments of life: the first day at school, the beginning of great love or the wedding.
 Music and images merge into a nostalgic evening and let us dive deep into our memories.

-The interdisciplinary recital was conceived in 2019 by Marie König and Malte Hemmerich, both Fellows of the Heidelberger Frühling Akademie für Musikjournalismus.
-Vendula Nováková directed, while soprano Theresa Pilsl and pianist Daniel Gerzenberg, both fellows of the Heidelberger Frühling Liedakademie, staged DIA_LOG in the fall of 2021 and again in June 2022 as part of the Liedfestival.
+The interdisciplinary recital was conceived in 2019 by Marie König and Malte Hemmerich, both Fellows of the Heidelberger Frühling Academy for Music Journalism.
+Vendula Nováková took over the direction, while soprano Theresa Pilsl and pianist Daniel Gerzenberg, both Fellows of the Heidelberger Frühling Liedfestival, performed DIA_LOG in the fall of 2021 and again in June 2022 as part of the Liedfestival.

-Michael Lentz's texts were the basis of the project, which was developed by the Jazz and Popular Music Department and the Academy of Dance at the Mannheim University of Music under the direction of Michael Küttner and Ralf Frey and performed in the 2017 Musikfestival.
+The texts by Michael Lentz formed the basis of the project, which was developed by the jazz and popular music department and the Academy of Dance at the Mannheim University of Music under the direction of Michael Küttner and Ralf Frey and performed at the 2017 Musikfestival.
 Voices, percussion and dance were ingredients of an evening where new songs and improvisations met.
 The project was created in cooperation with the Mannheim State University of Music and Performing Arts and Karlstorbahnhof.